Site Map

 Follow instructions about not eating before the test.
 You may be told not to eat after midnight the night before your test.

 Your health care provider will tell you if you need to stop taking medicines before the test that may affect your test results.
-DO NOT stop taking any medicine without first talking to your provider.
+Do not stop taking any medicine without first talking to your provider.

 Tell your provider if you have: